 How to Properly Mount a License Plate on Front Bumper: Step by Step Guide

-how to mount license plate on front bumper
+How to mount the license plate on the front bumper?

 Key Points: